xephora/CTF-Challenges/HTBCA23/readme.md

 		}
 ```

 I couldn't properly execute and monitor the activity because the process immediately terminates.
-I imported the Updater class into an add-type within PowerShell and execute main.
+I imported the Updater class into an add-type (Inline C# code) within PowerShell and execute main.
 I made sure to remove the anti-vm method and ran it against a sandbox.

 ```ps
 Add-Type @"